Tiaohsun31/vue-datatable-tailwind/README.md

 - Modified some default values.
 - Default mobile view only supports next/previous page navigation.
 - Added `clickRowToSelect`, which allows you to select a table row by clicking on it.
-- Added selection-checkbox slot to customize the selection box.
+- A new selection-checkbox slot is added, which can customize the selection box.
+Through the customized control box, attributes such as disabled can be controlled externally.

 ## Usage Suggestions